OSFClone is a free, open source utility designed for use with PassMark OSForensics™

 - Finally, click the "Write to UFD" button to install OSFClone to your USB Flash Drive.

-Issue: OSFClone is unable to boot on UEFI enabled computer systems.
+Issue: OSFClone may be unable to boot on some UEFI enabled computer systems.

 Solution: User may need to go into their BIOS and switch the Boot Mode from Unified Extensible Firmware Interface (UEFI) to Compatibility Support Mode (CSM) on their system.